rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 We recover the original bipolar-valued outranking characteristics, and we may restart again the preference modelling process.

-Many more tools for exploiting bipolar-valued outranking digraphs are available in the Digraph3 resources (see the technical documentation of the :ref:`outrankingDiGraphs-label` and the :ref:`perfTabs-label`).
+Many more tools for exploiting bipolar-valued outranking digraphs are available in the Digraph3 resources (see the technical documentation of the :ref:`outrankingDigraphs module <outrankingDiGraphs-label>` and the :ref:`perfTabs module <perfTabs-label>`).

 Back to :ref:`Content Table <Tutorial-label>`